 Healthcare Technology is changing fast, but maybe not as quickly as we would hope.
-Is this the year health systems and insurance companies decide that they can no longer wait for the slow decline and jump on the software technology bandwagon?
+Is 2021 the year health systems and insurance companies decide that they can no longer wait for the slow solutions and they jump on the software technology bandwagon?
 (IT departments I am pointing at you).
-It’s time healthcare providers started using technology to help their staff spend less time doing manual labor (cough the fax machine).
+It’s time healthcare providers started getting creative with technology and help their staff spend less time doing manual labor (cough the fax machine).
 The world is changing, are you ready to read the top Healthcare Technology Innovations?

 This is going to be an exciting year for healthcare technology as mergers and acquisitions are heating up.
 Back in 2017 alone, there were 43 acquisitions with Internet Brands acquiring WebMD leading the way at $2.8B.